Indiana State Technology Support and Requirements

 - 8GB Memory

 You must have access to the following software and hardware:

-A reliable internet browser: Blackboard generally prefers Chrome, but Firefox and Safari can be used as backup browsers.
+A reliable internet browser: Access to Canvas features requires the use of Chrome or Firefox.
+Blackboard generally prefers Chrome, but Firefox and Safari can be used as backup browsers.
 If you cannot access something in Chrome, try Firefox or Safari before contacting your professor or Indiana State’s OIT Help Desk.
 Internet Explorer is NOT a recommended browser due to security risks and incompatibility with Blackboard.

 Antivirus software and other add-ons help your computer run smoothly and keep it protected.
 The following are highly recommended by Indiana State University:

 Blackboard is used for many courses at Indiana State.
 This is where most assignments, discussion boards, and other learning materials will be housed.
 It can be accessed at blackboard.indstate.edu.